 The Parable of the Unhappy Pig

 This story is a modern-day parable in two parts.
-Part 1 is about our attitudes in loving those who are difficult to love.
+In part 1, the unhappy pig reveals our attitudes in loving those who are difficult to love.
 Part 2 is about what happens when love is rejected.

 Once upon a time, there lived a Farmer who owned many kinds of animals, and he loved them all equally.
 It didn’t matter how useful they were to him or how beautiful they looked, he enjoyed spending time with each one.
 When he fed them, he would always join them in their field or stall or pen, to talk to them, stroke them, brush them, pat them and play with them.
 By the end of the day, he smelled just like them and he didn’t even mind.